 - NapoleonCat lets you measure and analyze user activity, while Brand24 tracks your brand mentions across social media platforms.

-- Product and User behavior analytics tools provide you with insights that can help you monitor user activity across the user journey.
+- Product and customer behavior SaaS analytics tools provide you with insights that can help you analyze user behavior across the user journey.

-- Heap is an all-around product analytics solution that tracks all sorts of in-app user interactions and helps you answer the question – what is happening.
+- Heap is an all-around product analytics platform that tracks all sorts of in-app user interactions and helps you answer the question – what is happening?

 - Userpilot is a code-free onboarding platform that is quite useful for mid-term user analytics that makes user behavior data easier to interpret and track by using predefined goals.